vestbroyek/snap_game/README.md

 - Draw rounds, where players shout 'Snap!' simultaneously, are not implemented.

 ## How to run
 No third-party libraries have been used, so no `requirements.txt` has been provided.
+Linting and formatting has been done with `flake8` and `black` but they are not required to run the project.

 To play the game, run `main.py`.
 You will be prompted with how many decks you would like to play with.
 The game will then proceed, logging the outcome of every round and the outcome of the game.

+The code was written with Python 3.10.9 but should run with any version of Python 3.

+## Possible improvements
+- Allow more than 2 players to play
+- Restrict the number of decks that can be played with
+- Think more about testing and possible edge cases